Layr-Labs/eigenx-contracts/docs/APP_OPERATIONS_TRUST_MODEL.md

 > Enter minimum delay (e.g., "24h", "7d"): 24h

 > Deploying Safe + Timelock via factory...

+# For Timelock:
+> Enter proposer/executor address (your EOA or Safe): 0x1234...
+> Enter minimum delay (e.g., "24h", "7d"): 24h

+> Deploying Timelock via factory...
+> Your new identity: 0x5678... (timelock)
+> Proposer/Executor: 0x1234...
 ```

-When a timelock is configured, the CLI deploys via SafeTimelockFactory with your identity as both proposer and executor.
+When a timelock is configured, the CLI deploys via SafeTimelockFactory with the specified address as both proposer and executor.

 **App actions with Safe:**